rzrbld/c4d/README.md

 # c4d PoC in progress
-git webhook listener, c4 parser, rest api, electron app for modelling puml c4 and build collection of elements
+git webhook listener, c4 parser, rest api, vscode extension for modelling puml c4 and build collection of elements

 # how to run (by now is difficult)
  - run docker compose `docker-compose -f docker-compose.yml up`